evansvillewy/web-scraping-challenge/README.md

 ### Mars Facts

-* Visited the Mars Facts webpage [here](https://space-facts.com/mars/) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visited the Mars Facts webpage [here](https://space-facts.com/mars/) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 * Used Pandas to convert the data to a HTML table string.